 How to say 'goodbye' in Greek - Γειά σου (Yah-soo)

-The word for 'goodbye' in Greek is the exact same as the word for 'hello' so once you've learnt it, you'll know how to properly start and end conversations.
+The word for 'goodbye' in Greek is the exact same as the word for 'hello' so once you've learnt it, you'll know how to start and end conversations properly.
 If you're among a group of people and you want to say a greeting or a farewell to everyone at the same time, simply say the word YAH-sas.

 How to say 'please' in Greek - Παρακαλώ (para-kah-LOE)

-The word for 'please' and 'you're welcome' in Greek is the same, so you can knock off two birds with one stone by learning how to say Παρακαλώ (please/you're welcome), pronounced para-kah-LOE.
-This word can also be used as a way to make someone repeat themselves if you haven't heard them properly, as well as when asking for directions or for the price of something.
+The words for 'please' and 'you're welcome' in Greek are the same, so you can knock off two birds with one stone by learning how to say Παρακαλώ (please/you're welcome), pronounced para-kah-LOE.
+This word can also be used as a way to make someone repeat themselves if you haven't heard them properly, as well as when asking for directions or the price of something.